wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2023-08-03-funktal-devices-state.md

     }

-There are no loops in this program, it simply calculates the new position of the icon on every clock tick.
+There are no loops in this program, and no controls.
+It simply calculates the new position of the icon on every clock tick.
 The only event handler is `onFrame`.
 Because this is a straight port, it does use the stack for some values.
 The main program registers that event handler, does some setup and puts the borders on the stack:

     main {
         ...